Which NFL teams will allow fans at games in Week 14 of the 2020 season?

 Here is what NFL stadium capacity is expected to look like this week as the league is allowing each of its 32 teams to determine whether or not fans can attend games.

-Check out the full schedule of this week’s games, including TV info and this week’s Sunday Night Football game on NBC between the Pittsburgh Steelers and the Buffalo Bills.
+Check out the full schedule of this week’s games, including TV info and tonight’s Sunday Night Football game on NBC between the Pittsburgh Steelers and the Buffalo Bills.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.

 RELATED: Roster flexibility should extend to last-second COVID-19 scratches